joshua-hampton/exiftool-handler/README.md

   example, the syntax `{supplied_datetime:%Y:%m:%d %H:%M:%S]` may be used to provide the value for a field

-represent a substution field named `supplied_datetime` whose value should be formatted in a way appropriate to
+represent a substitution field named `supplied_datetime` whose value should be formatted in a way appropriate to

 a date-time substitution value.
-If *value* is intended to contain a curly brace, i.e. either "{" or "}", as a character rather than as an indication subsitution field, it should be escaped by using the charcter twice, i.e. "{{" or "}}".
-If *value* begins with a substitution field, the whole of *value* must be conatined within either single or double quotation marks (otherwise the YAML parser will interpret *value* incorrectly).
+If *value* is intended to contain a curly brace, i.e. either "{" or "}", as a character rather than as an indication substitution field, it should be escaped by using the character twice, i.e. "{{" or "}}".
+If *value* begins with a substitution field, the whole of *value* must be contained within either single or double quotation marks (otherwise the YAML parser will interpret *value* incorrectly).

 - There are two ways to assign multiple values to a [list tag](#nomenclature_list_tag).
-If the values may all fit on one line, the snytax `- tag_name: [value_1, value_2, value_3]` may be used, i.e. with the values separated from each other by a comma and a space ", " and all enclosed within square brakets, "[" and "]".
+If the values may all fit on one line, the syntax `- tag_name: [value_1, value_2, value_3]` may be used, i.e. with the values separated from each other by a comma and a space ", " and all enclosed within square brackets, "[" and "]".
 Otherwise, each value may be given on a separate line using the syntax
   ````python
     - tag_name: